CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 sudo unzip Labsetup.zip
 ```

-The files inside theoutputsub-folder are the actual emulation files (container files) that are generated from the Python codemini-internet.py.
+The files inside the output sub-folder are the actual emulation files (container files) that are generated from the Python codemini-internet.py.

 Start the emulation.
-We will directly use the container files in theoutputfolder.
+We will directly use the container files in the output folder.
 Go to this folder,
 and run the following docker commands to build and start the containers.
 We recommend that you run the
 emulator inside the provided SEED Ubuntu 20.04 VM, but doing it in a generic Ubuntu 20.04 operating
 system should not have any problem, as long as the docker software is installed.
 Readers can find the docker